What is Vasotec?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Vasotec?
+What should I avoid while using Vasotec?

-Do not use salt substitutes or potassium supplements while taking Vasotec, unless your doctor has told you to.
+Do not use potassium supplements or salt substitutes, unless your doctor has told you to.

 Vasotec side effects

+Enalapril may cause serious side effects.
 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;